thekitaev/django-zipbulkupload/README.md

 class Child(models.Model):
-    parent = models.ForeignKey('Parent') # hardcoded for now
+    parent = models.ForeignKey('Parent')
     image = models.FileField()
     # and so on
 ```

 Then `makemigrations` and `migrate` with `manage.py`.

-Now pack your files to a ZIP-archive.
+Now pack your files into a ZIP-archive.
 Create an instance and upload an archive to `FromZipFileField`.
 Voilà!

 ### TODO
-- Unhardcode child's `parent` field name (EZ, soon)
+- Change `FromZipFileField`'s `to_model` format to `ForeignKey`'s one
 - Tests
+- Exceptions raising for wrong parameters
 - Several fields for one model
-- Filter in-archive system files
+- Filter in-archive system files (done partially)
 - Move functionality from model to field (maybe)